Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Background

-By $\mc R(S)$ we denote the space of Fuchsian representations of $\pi_1S$ into $SO_0(2,1)$, and we see its quotient by the conjugate action of $SO_0(2,1)$ as the Teichm\"uller space $\mc T(S)$ of $S$.
+We denote by $\mc R(S)$ the space of Fuchsian representations of $\pi_1S$ into ${\rm SO}_0(2,1)$, and we see its quotient by the conjugate action of ${\rm SO}_0(2,1)$ as the Teichm\"uller space $\mc T(S)$ of $S$.
 Abusing again notation, we will denote by the same letter such a representation $\rho$ and its equivalence class in Teichm\"uller space.

 The tangent space of $\mc R(S)$ is standardly identified with the set of $\mathfrak{so}(2,1)$-valued cocycles twisted by the adjoint action of $\rho$, and the tangent space of $\mc T(S)$ at $\rho$ can be considered as the quotient by the respective space of coboundaries, see e.g. \cite{goldman-symp}.
 There is a natural identification between $\mathfrak{so}(2,1)$ and $\R^{2,1}$: for example a spacelike vector $v$ is identified with an infinitesimal hyperbolic translation along the geodesic in the hyperbolic plane obtained by the intersection of the hyperboloid and the plane orthogonal to the vector, with the amount of displacement defined by the length of $v$.
 See e.g. \cite{FS} for an explicit description.
-This identification induces an isomorphism between $T_{\rho}\mc T (S)$ and $\mc H^1(\rho)$.
+This identification is ${\rm SO}_0(2,1)$-equivariant, where ${\rm SO}_0(2,1)$ acts on $\mathfrak{so}(2,1)$ via the adjoint representation.
+Hence, this identification induces an isomorphism between $T_{\rho}\mc T (S)$ and $\mc H^1(\rho)$.

 For a $\rho$-cocycle $\tau$ there exist two disjoint open convex sets of $\R^{2,1}$, maximal for the inclusion, respectively future- and past-complete, on which $\rho_\tau(\pi_1S)$ acts freely and properly discontinuously \cite{mess,mess+,bonsante,barbot-fillastre}.
 We denote them $\tilde{\Omega}^+(\rho,\tau)$ and $\tilde{\Omega}^-(\rho,\tau)$ respectively.
 If $\tau_v$ is a $\rho$-coboundary, then $\tilde{\Omega}^\pm(\rho,\tau)$ and $\tilde{\Omega}^\pm(\rho,\tau+\tau_v)$ differ by a translation.